Written by Will Hind

 Whatever the problem, identifying the current behaviours causing it is a vital step towards positively addressing the issue.

-Step 3: Identify the current belief(s) that drives that behaviour
+Step 3: Identify the current beliefs that drive current behaviours

-What are the reasons behind the behaviours?
-What is it that makes them act in the way they do?
-As we have seen, behaviours are driven by beliefs.
+What are the reasons behind these behaviours?
+What is it that makes your target audience act in the way they do?
+Behaviours are driven by beliefs.
 Look at the behaviours you have identified and understand why they happen.
-Are those patients not using your product correctly because they are don’t believe in it or don’t understand why it is necessary?
+Are those patients not using your product correctly because they don’t believe in it or don’t understand why it is necessary?
 Are investors not releasing funding because they don’t believe you understand how the market will change?
-Do your physicians fail to prescribe to the correct patients because they are unaware of the disease subtypes?
+Do physicians fail to prescribe to the correct patients because they are unaware of the disease subtypes?

 Matching the identified behaviours to the beliefs that underpin them is the core concept of the Belief Continuum®.
 With that understood, you can move on to changing those beliefs.